 There are different types of alcoholism, based on the frequency and amount of drinking.
 The three types of alcohol problems are:

-Binge Drinking – Characterized by a pattern of drinking in which males drink more than 5 drinks in one setting, or females drink more than four drinks.
+Binge Drinking – Characterized by a pattern of drinking in which males drink more than 5 drinks in one sitting or females drink more than four drinks.
 Binge drinking can be extremely damaging to your health.
 Although binge drinking is classified as a mild form, and you may not have a severe problem, it is still alcoholism.

 Alcohol Abuse – When drinking causes serious problems in your life and you still make the choice to drink, although you are not dependent on alcohol.